States of Mobility

 The Movement of People and Art on the Continent

-No one uses the term “diaspora” to describe African migrant groups who live in a foreign land within the continent, though it is a place where movement is a way of life.
-Why not?
-Diaspora at Home, a project by the Center for Contemporary Art (CCA) in Lagos and KADIST Paris that engages the public in discussions on mobility, consists of an exhibition in Lagos and one in Paris.
-Co-curator Iheanyi Onwuegbucha talks to C&’s Obidike Okafor about the importance of mobility in daily life and art.
+Mobility in the arts, geographical or otherwise, is often seen as almost a requirement.
+However, COVID-19 has put to the test this very idea and aspiration.
+In the series "States of Mobility" we have selected texts that probe assumptions of movement in relation to people on the African continent and beyond.
+Here our author Obidike Okafor talks to Iheanyi Onwuegbucha about the importance of mobility in daily life and art and the term “diaspora” no one uses to describe African migrant groups who live in a foreign land within the continent, though it is a place where movement is a way of life.
+He co-curated Diaspora at Home, a project by the Center for Contemporary Art (CCA) in Lagos and KADIST Paris, that engages the public in discussions on mobility and consists of an exhibition in Lagos and one in Paris.

 Contemporary And: Who came up with the idea for the project?

 Iheanyi Onwuegbucha: It was KADIST that approached CCA in Lagos for a collaboration, and this was facilitated by Philippe Pirotte, a KADIST advisor.
 The collaboration is part of a broader effort by KADIST to form new partnerships around the world and engage with its collection.
 At its inception in 2018, Bisi Silva recommended that I should lead the project on behalf of CCA.
 I had several Skype meetings with Sophie Potelon, who was assigned to lead the project on KADIST’s side.
 Many ideas were discussed and one thing that struck us was the issues associated with shipping artworks within the African continent and problems of intracontinental travel in Africa.
 This led to discussing current debates on Africans’ mobility, and we decided to focus on that.